Weston Middle School Parent-Teacher Organization Bylaws

 Article VI-Executive Board

-Section 1: The Executive Board of the PTO shall be the President, Vice President, Secretary, Treasurer, Philanthropy Chairperson, Fundraising Chairperson, Communications Chairperson, each Grade Chairperson, and the Past President (subject to paragraph I of this Article)
+Section 1: The Executive Board of the PTO shall be the Incoming President, Outgoing President, Vice President, Secretary, Treasurer, Philanthropy Chairperson, Fundraising Chairperson, Communications Chairperson, each Grade Chairperson, and Board of Education Representative.

 Section 2: The Executive Board shall be elected at the annual meeting of the PTO in May.
 The Executive Board shall assume their official duties at the end of the school year, with the exception of the Treasurer, whose term shall run for the fiscal year, from August 1st to July 31st.
 In such years as co-chairs for any given PTO position are elected, as authorized by (Article VIII, Section 2), the co-chairs shall share equally in the performance of all duties (as defined in Article IX, Section 1), or may together agree upon a distribution of such duties between themselves.